PayString/paystring-documentation/docs/community-tools.md

 sidebar_label: Community Resources
 ---

-The PayID community has created useful resources for using and learning about PayID.
+Members of the PayID community have created useful resources for using and learning about PayID.

 * [PayID Youtube Tutorial by Ken Carabello](https://www.youtube.com/watch?v=gpLJp1lylns)